DoD-Platform-One/Anchore/docs/BBCHANGES.md

 ## Big Bang Modifications

-Added at the top of the values file are changes to support Istio and automated license creation.
+Added at the top of the values file are changes to support Istio, automated license creation, and SSO.

 ```yaml
 # Big Bang Values